Rabadan-uelectronics/DualMCU-RP2040-Arduino-Package/README.md

 # Contributing
-If you want to contribute or have bugfixes, drop us a note at <r&d-innovation@uelectronics.com> or open an issue/PR here.
+If you want to contribute or have bugfixes open an issue/PR here.

 # Licensing and Credits
 * The [Arduino IDE and ArduinoCore-API](https://arduino.cc) are developed and maintained by the Arduino team.
 The IDE is licensed under GPL.